cam-cc/bone-fracture-classification/README.md

 ## Future Work

-- Expand the model to classify more specific types of fractures
+- Expand the dataset to include A LOT more images
-- Integrate the model into a user-friendly web application
-- Conduct clinical trials to validate the model's performance in real-world settings
+- add more robust data augmentations

 ## Contributors